impuremaths/impuremaths.github.io/_posts/2021-03-02-trading-options.md

 ---
-title: "Trading strategy: Guiding principles"
+title: "Trading options: Guiding principles"
 ---

 In this post we discuss three principles of trading which everyone knows but which everyone under-implements: